Innovation Fund

 The Foundation works with recognised theological education institutions, as well as Dioceses and Provinces within the Anglican Communion, to stimulate innovation in learning and teaching.
 These grants range from £1,000 to a maximum of £15,000 in any one year or up to £25,000 over two years.

-We are keen to work with other funding bodies including mission agencies and companion link dioceses in order to maximise effectiveness of these grants.
+We are keen to work with other funding bodies including mission agencies and companion link dioceses in order to maximise the effectiveness of these grants.
+We are also open to enter into discussion with institutions before a formal application is made if they wish to explore possible funding for an innovative initiative.

 • People under-represented in theological education (eg women and those in non-english speaking areas of the Communion)